seninp/GOTTCHA2/README.md

 -------------------------------------------------------------------
 ## DISCLOSURE

-GOTTCHA2 is currently under development in ALPHA stage.
+GOTTCHA2 is currently under development in BETA stage.
 Databases for v1 will not be compatible with v2.

 -------------------------------------------------------------------
 ## SYSTEM REQUIREMENT